in-hub/incore-docs/InCore.Foundation/Mail.rst

 from
 ++++

-This property holds the name of the sender.
+This property holds a :ref:`MailAddress <object_MailAddress>` object specifying details of the sender.

 :**› Type**: :ref:`MailAddress <object_MailAddress>`
 :**› Signal**: fromChanged()